 The first step to restoring the proper curves in the spine is to re-center the head.
-While the patient is sitting up, an instrument for adjusting is used to deliver precise but gentle force into the bones of the neck.
+While the patient is sitting up, and adjusting instrument is used to deliver precise but gentle force into the neck’s bones.
 This force works to coax the neck into the ideal position.
 Adjustments can also be performed on the back and hips, which depends on the measurements of the spine from the x-rays.

-There are chiropractors that claim to be trained to diagnose and treat scoliosis, However, their knowledge is limited.
-It is important to start a dialogue with your doctor to ensure you are receiving care from a chiropractor trained to diagnose and treat scoliosis.
+Some chiropractors claim to be trained to diagnose and treat scoliosis; however, their knowledge is limited.
+It is important to start a dialogue with your doctor to ensure you receive care from a chiropractor trained to diagnose and treat scoliosis.
 If the chiropractor is not producing the results promised or adjusting the treatment to yield them, it may be time for a new chiropractor.

 Outside of the chiropractic adjustments, an individual needs to spend one to two hours a day doing exercises to achieve optimal results.
-Exercises include balance training, strength training and for severe cases, the scoliosis traction chair to elongate the spine and uncoil the nerves with vibration.
+Exercises include balance training, strength training, and for severe cases, the scoliosis traction chair elongates the spine and uncovers the nerves with vibration.
 As the curve decreases, one can also decrease the exercises, as well.

 Assessing New Patients

 We look at how rigid the spine is that we will be working with.
-This will give us an indication of how much upfront work needs to be done before we can effectively start repositioning the spine.
+This will indicate how much upfront work needs to be done before effectively starting repositioning the spine.

-We focus on more than just discs, muscles and bones.
-We factor in the nerves of the spine, specifically, how much tension is being placed on these nerves.
-A theory of why scoliosis develops, is to relieve tension being placed on the nerves of the spine.
-While there is no proof, we see it as a major player, not just the shape of the spine, but also in quality of life.
-Alleviating nerve tension can help you feel better and quicker, as we move forward treating the shape of your spine.
+We focus on more than just discs, muscles, and bones.
+We factor in the spine’s nerves, specifically, how much tension is being placed on these nerves.
+A theory of why scoliosis develops is to relieve tension being placed on the nerves of the spine.
+While there is no proof, we see it as a major player, not just in the spine’s shape but also in the quality of life.
+Alleviating nerve tension can help you feel better and quicker as you move forward, creating the shape of your spine.

-Sensorimotor integration (SMI) is the term for how well the brain is able to communicate with the body.
+Sensorimotor integration (SMI) is the term for how well the brain can communicate with the body.
 Miscommunication between the brain and body can lead to all sorts of issues, which includes scoliosis.
-Fixing scoliosis requires retraining the brain to use the body, specifically the spine, in a way/s that it has grown unaccustomed to.
+Scoliosis treatment requires retraining the brain to use the body, specifically the spine, in a way/s that it has grown unaccustomed to.

 This involves a series of balance-related tests to see how well things are aligned from the outset.
 The tests are repeated throughout treatment to chart improvement.
-This is a major aspect of treatment that many traditional chiropractors overlook when it comes to effectively treating scoliosis.
+This is a major aspect of treatment that many traditional chiropractors overlook when it comes to scoliosis treatment.

 You need to be your own advocate.
-What matters to you, makes the most sense for your lifestyle and what do you want to achieve?
-It is necessary to establish dialogue with your doctor and chiropractor to empower yourself and take control of your spinal health.
+What matters to you, makes the most sense for your lifestyle, and what do you want to achieve?
+It is necessary to establish a dialogue with your doctor and chiropractor to empower yourself and control your spinal health.